Monad: A Next-Generation Parallelized EVM Compatible Layer 1

 Keone Hon attended MIT from 2007 to 2011, earning a Bachelor of Science in Computer Science and Mathematics, and later completing his Masters in Finance, Engineering, and Computer Science.

-After completing high school, Hon spent 9 years with Jump Trading, Jump Crypto, and other related enterprises.
+After completing college, Hon spent 9 years with Jump Trading, Jump Crypto, and other related enterprises.
 His work as a software engineer mainly focused on the development of quantitative trading strategies, until finally turning to management where he oversaw a team of computer engineers focused on the same niche.

 Eunice Giarta attended MIT between 2009 and 2013, graduating with a Bachelor of Science in Computer Science and Engineering and a minor in Management Science and Finance.
 Giarta then went on to work at several firms in product development, product management, business development, payments, rates derivatives trading, and more before co-founding Monad.